Jesus Christ prayed to His Heavenly Father for unity.

 John 17:20b-23 reveals that unity in the body of Christ was one of His most heartfelt desires!
 “I pray also for those who will believe in me through their message, 21 that all of them may be one, Father, just as you are in me and I am in you.
 May they also be in us so that the world may believe that you have sent me.
 22 I have given them the glory that you gave me, that they may be one as we are one— 23 I in them and you in me—so that they may be brought to complete unity.
 Then the world will know that you sent me and have loved them even as you have loved me.”

-If Christians agree on the major things: how we get to heaven, how we become more like Jesus, and how we treat others accordingly…then can we please quit bickering about the minor things?
-Can we stop the condescending social media posts?
-How about not stirring the pot with inconsequential controversial subjects that can be easily misinterpreted and misunderstood?
-If we’re supposed to strive to be like Jesus, (and yes, that is exactly what we are supposed to strive toward.
-Come on people, that’s one of the ‘majors’), then talking about or to a fellow Christian in a patronizing manner should not even be a possibility!
-If we engage in behavior that brings about division in the body of Christ, then we are conducting ourselves in direct conflict with Jesus’ very own prayer!
+If Christians agree on the major things: how we get to heaven, how we become more like Jesus, and how we treat others accordingly…then is there really a place for bickering about the minor things?
+Is there a proper time for condescending social media posts?
+If we are supposed to strive to be like Jesus, (Come on, Friends, that is one of the ‘majors’) then talking about or to a fellow Christian in a rude manner should not even be a possibility!
+If we engage in behavior that brings about division in the body of Christ, then we are conducting ourselves in direct conflict with Jesus’ prayer!

-If you want to ‘judge’ on the clear ones…like whether Jesus died on a cross, rose again, and whether our soul’s eternal destination depends on our decision to accept His gift of eternal life…go for it.
+There will be times we are led to express our Biblical views on the major issues…like whether Jesus died on a cross, rose again, and whether our soul’s eternal destination depends on our decision to accept His gift of eternal life.
 I will go to my grave defending God and His brilliant plan.
 After all, His plan of salvation is what we are put on this earth to share with others.